UCSB-Library-Research-Data-Services/research-computing-data-code/web/themes/ucsbweb/js/patches/README.md

-# Bootstrap 3.4.1 Security Patches
+# Bootstrap 3.4.1 Security Patches & JavaScript Fixes

-This directory contains security patches for known CVEs in Bootstrap 3.4.1.
+This directory contains security patches for Bootstrap 3.4.1 CVEs and documentation of JavaScript compatibility fixes.

 ## Overview